Today Is Field Day

 Ants marched faster on crumb roads.

-Honey zipped to the clover patch.
+Honey zipped to clover patch.

 “Hold on, little buds.”